GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/latency/index.md

 * Interest groups that represent users who aren't the current target of and active advertising campaign should have empty ad creative lists.
-This prevents FLEDGE from executing `generateBid()` for interest groups without relevant ads.
+This prevents Protected Audience API from executing `generateBid()` for interest groups without relevant ads.
 * Combining similar interest groups will decrease the number of times `generateBid()` must be run.
 An interest group's `userBiddingSignals` property can be used to store additional metadata about the user, so fewer interest groups doesn't have to mean less effective targeting.
-* Currently, FLEDGE supports seller-specified limits on the numbers of interest groups, and an API for buyers to specify the relative priority of their interest groups.
+* Currently, Protected Audience API supports seller-specified limits on the numbers of interest groups, and an API for buyers to specify the relative priority of their interest groups.
 These limits can be used to significantly reduce the number of bidding scripts to run.